 Basic proficiency in the Windows operating system is essential for success in this program, including creating, naming and organizing folders; finding, opening and saving files; and a familiarity with file types including .PDF and JPEG.
-If needed, students should complete training or a refresher course on basic Windows skills prior to starting the program.
+If needed, please complete a training or refresher course on basic Windows skills prior to starting the program.